Skip to main content

 • Lake Shannon day-use park

-The new public day use-park at the Lake Shannon boat launch site is now open to the public.
-The new park features expanded parking, restrooms, picnic tables, charcoal barbecues, and a covered picnic shelter for the public to enjoy.
-This project helps PSE meet Federal Energy Regulatory Commission (FERC) requirements as part of the licensing agreement for the Baker Hydroelectric project.
+The public day use-park at the Lake Shannon boat launch site opened in 2022.
+The park features a concrete boat launch — newly updated in March 2026 — covered picnic shelter, picnic tables, charcoal barbecues, restrooms, and expanded parking.
+We developed the day-use park to help us meet our Federal Energy Regulatory Commission (FERC) requirements as part of our Baker River Hydroelectric Project licensing agreement.

 A woman and man perform a ribbon cutting ceremony with people gathered around picnic tables under an open air shelter by Lake Shannon in rainy weather.